nickroberts/ng-feature-flags/README.md

     "title": "Feature Flag One",
     "description": "This is a description of the feature flag.", "default": true
+  },
+  {
+    "key": "feature-flag-two",
+    "title": "Feature Flag Two",
+    "description": "This is a description of the feature flag.", "default": false
   }
 ]
 ```

 # Module

-Setup you default `app.module` by adding the `NgffModule` and loading the data before the app starts:
+Setup your default `app.module` by adding the `NgffModule` and loading the data before the app starts:

 ```
 import { BrowserModule } from '@angular/platform-browser';